-Split-Dollar Critical Illness (“C.I.”) insurance is an incredibly valuable strategy that involves protection for a business, its key employees/shareholders, and maximum tax-efficiency.
+Split-Dollar Critical Illness (“C.I.”) is a corporate risk management strategy that involves protection for a business & its key employees/shareholders, merged with tax planning opportunities

-Before delving into how this strategy works, below is a brief summary of what Critical Illness Insurance is (a more detailed description can be found here).
+Before delving into how this strategy works, below is a brief summary of what Critical Illness Insurance is:

 Critical Illness Insurance pays a tax-free, lump-sum benefit if you are diagnosed with one of the covered conditions, such as heart attack, stroke, cancer and multiple other illnesses and conditions (26+).
 You must survive for a period of at least 30 days.
 Critical Illness Insurance was created to provide a “living benefit” to those who survived a major illness to help offset lost income and cover additional living expenses.

-Many C.I. policies offer an optional feature (at an additional cost) called Return of Premium (“R.O.P.”), which can encompass R.O.P. on death, expiry, or policy surrender.
-Essentially, this R.O.P. rider entitles the policy owner to a full refund of the premiums they have paid into the policy.
+Taking it one step further, many Critical Illness insurers offer an optional feature (at an additional cost) called Return of Premium (“R.O.P.”), which can encompass R.O.P. on death, expiry, or policy surrender.
+Essentially, this R.O.P. rider entitles the policy owner to a full refund of the premiums paid into the policy at a certain juncture of time.

 How Split-Dollar Critical Illness Insurance works